HMTV

 HMTV is an Indian 24-hour Telugu news channel launched on 12 February 2009.
 The channel is operated by Hyderabad Media Pvt.
 Ltd, which also runs the English newspaper The Hans India.
 HMTV is a part of Kapil Group, promoted by K. Vaman Rao.
 Kapil Group is a business conglomerate of over 30 companies whose first company, Kapil Chit Funds was started in 1981.
-The current CEO of the channel is Mrs. Lakshmi Rao.

 History

 HMTV launched on 12 February 2009 as a 24-hour Telugu news channel.
-It is operated by Hyderabad Media House Ltd. K. Ramachandra Murthy, a veteran journalist was the first CEO and chief editor of the channel.
-The slogan of the channel is "Vaartha Aagadu, Nijam Daagadu".
+It is operated by Hyderabad Media House Ltd. The slogan of the channel is "Vaartha Aagadu, Nijam Daagadu".

 HMTV is also the first Telugu news channel to have an ombudsman to carry out a critical review of its content and provide a conduit for viewers.

-In July 2014, Rajasekhar became the MD and chief editor of the channel replacing K. Ramachandra Murthy who previously served in those roles.
-As of 2017, the channel was not profitable.

 Ownership

 The channel is owned by Kapil Group, promoted by K. Vaman Rao.
 Kapil Group is a conglomerate of over 30 companies having presence in over 16 business activities.

 Kapil Chit Funds, the first company of the group started in 1981 at Karimnagar by K. Vaman Rao, a Chartered Accountant by profession.
 It later diversified into sectors like construction, property management, hospitality, manufacturing, media, energy, agriculture, healthcare, finance, IT.